01aksh/Nextjs-storeit/README.md

 ## Getting Started

-Fullstack Webapp for data storage like Google Drive using NextJS, TailwindCSS, AppWrite
+Fullstack Webapp for data storage like Google Drive using NextJS,Typescript,TailwindCSS, AppWrite